 New Haven Railroad Valuation Maps, via the UConn Libraries' Digital Mosaic at http://images.lib.uconn.edu/.
 One of our highest use collections, the set of New Haven Railroad system maps created for the Interstate Commerce Commission in 1915, is now available online.
 These maps are detailed trackplans showing the railroad's property with historical information on when and from whom the property was purchased, in Connecticut, Massachusetts, Rhode Island, eastern New York State and New York City.
-We now have a new way to search the maps, with an index created by the UConn Libraries' Map and Geographic Information Center (MAGIC).
-The index is available at http://magic.lib.uconn.edu/mash_up/nynhhrr_index.html.
+You can also search the maps through this Google mashup, at http://magic.lib.uconn.edu/mash_up/nynhhrr_index.html.

 The Connecticut Historic Preservation Collection, at http://chpc.lib.uconn.edu/, has archaeological and architectural surveys and documentation studies of Connecticut properties, including many railroad stations and sites in Connecticut.

-Railroad Stations in Southern New England, at http://railroads.uconn.edu/exhibits/railroadstations/index.html, show photographs from the Railroad History Collections, many of which were displayed in the Thomas J. Dodd Research Center from August to October 2004.
+Railroad Stations in Southern New England, at http://railroads.uconn.edu/exhibits/railroadstations/index.html, show photographs from the Railroad History Collections.

 A Tribute to Union Station of Canaan, Connecticut, at http://railroads.uconn.edu/exhibits/canaan/index.html.
 The Canaan Station was destroyed by arson in October 2001.
-Shown here are images of the station, in its prime and after the fire, that are held in the Thomas J. Dodd Research Center.
+Shown here are images of the station, in its prime and after the fire, that are held in Archives & Special Collections.